PRO-2684/gadgets/GM_config/README.md

 ### Listen for config get/set

 This lib provides a string `GM_config_event`, whose value represents the event that will be triggered when config is get/set.
-You can listen for this event by calling `window.addEventListener`. e.g:
+You can listen for this event by calling `window.addEventListener`.
+Its `detail` property is an object containing the detail. e.g:

 ```javascript
 window.addEventListener(GM_config_event, (e) => { // *Listen for config get/set*